Herover/shareviz/README.md

 - First install everything `npm install`.

-- Then run any new database migrations `npx drizzle-kit migrate --config drizze.config.ts`.
+- Then run any new database migrations `npx drizzle-kit migrate`.

 - Run the dev server `npm run dev`, or `npm run dev -- --host` if you want to test with a external device.